Xiaoqian-Liu/Xiaoqian-Liu.github.io/_pages/about.md

 [//]: # - I am actively looking for highly motivated Ph.D. students to work on 1) method and algorithm development in statistics and machine learning, 2) LLM evaluation, and 3) applications in cancer biology.
 Please feel free to send me an email with your CV if you are interested.

 I am actively looking for highly motivated Ph.D. students from Statistics and GGB.
-Statistics students would primarily work on LLM/AI evaluation or transfer learning, while GGB students would work on collaborative projects in statistical genomics and cancer biology.
 Interested students are welcome to email me their CV and a brief description of their research interests.

 ##  News
 - **June 2026:** Honored to receive the [UCR RED Small Grant Award](https://research.ucr.edu/funding)!